 - Observe the entire meal service from delivery/preparing meals to clean up after the meal service.
-Does the meal service occur within the approved time frame? - Are children served complete meals? - Is only one meal served to each child? - Are unauthorized adults served? - Are all meals eaten at the site?
+Does the meal service occur within the approved time frame? - Are children served complete meals? - Is only one meal served to each child? - Are non-Program adults served?
+If yes, do the adults pay for the meals or are non-program funds used to pay for the meals?
+Do the funds cover the entire cost of the meal?
+Is there a system in place for collecting and storing payments? - Are all meals eaten at the site?
 Do the State agency and the sponsor allow a piece of fruit/vegetable/grain to be taken off-site?
-If so, is the site supervisor able to manage this optional policy adequately? - Is a site worker counting the meals as they are being served?

-- Check plate waste (trash) for acceptability of menu items. - Check to see that trash is being removed from the site on a regular basis.
-Are garbage bags and cans closed securely? - Does the site comply with sponsor and local health department procedures for handling and storing extra food?
+If so, is the site supervisor able to manage this optional policy adequately? - Is a site worker counting the meals as they are being served? - Check plate waste (trash) for acceptability of menu items. - Check to see that trash is being removed from the site on a regular basis.
+Are garbage bags and cans closed securely? - Does the site comply with sponsor and local health department procedures for handling and storing extra food? - Does the site use a sharing table and if so, is the site supervisor maintaining proper temperatures?